IRS Clawback Letters for ERC: Here’s What You Need to Know

 Start by thoroughly reviewing the letter to understand which quarter(s) are being adjusted and why.
 Understanding the IRS’s reasoning will help you decide on your next steps.
 If you disagree with the IRS’s assumed “W-2 Employee” count, you should recalculate the Maximum ERC amount using the correct number to ensure that this figure is still greater than or equal to your actual ERC claim.

-2. Decide Weather to Accept or Deny
+2. Decide Whether to Accept or Deny

 • Accept the Proposed Adjustment: If you agree with the proposed adjustment, simply sign the statement provided and follow the instructions to return the specified funds.